 On May 16, 2012, Diana Taurasi signed a contract with UMMC Ekaterinburg, joining fellow WNBA star Candace Parker.

-In 2012, Diana Taurasi had an injury-riddled season, playing only eight games due to a strained left hip flexor, and the Mercury finished the season with a poor record.
+In 2012, Diana Taurasi had an injury-riddled season, playing only eight games due to a strained left hip flexor.
+The Mercury finished the season with a poor record.

 In 2012, Diana Taurasi was selected to participate at the Olympics.

-In 2012, Diana Taurasi won her third gold medal as the United States defeated France for the gold medal at the Summer Olympics.
+In 2012, Diana Taurasi won her third Olympic gold medal as the United States defeated France in the final.

-In 2013, Diana Taurasi and UMMC Ekaterinburg dominated, winning the EuroLeague, Russian Championships, and Russian Cup.
+In 2013, UMMC Ekaterinburg won the EuroLeague, Russian Championships, and Russian Cup.

 For the 2014 WNBA season, Diana Taurasi made just under the league maximum of $107,000.